holidaycheck/tech-blog/_posts/2017-12-22-responsive-images-srcset-and-sizes.md

 ```

 This doesn't load anything (no additional HTTP request) for screens less than 750 pixels width; instead an empty GIF image is shown, which can be hidden using CSS.
-And it let's the browser choose an appropriate file for displaying the image at 62 or 80 pixels width on larger screens.
+And it lets the browser choose an appropriate file for displaying the image at 62 or 80 pixels width on larger screens.

 ## Summary &ndash; tldr